-Israeli strikes kill at least 15 in Qana, a Lebanese town with a dark history of civilian deaths
+Israeli strikes kill 25 in Lebanon, including in a town with a dark history of civilian deaths

 Associated Press

-In 1996, Israeli artillery shelling on a United Nations compound housing hundreds of displaced people in Qana killed at least 100 civilians and wounded scores more, including four U.N. peacekeepers.
+In 1996, Israeli artillery shelling on a United Nations compound housing hundreds of displaced people in Qana killed at least 100 civilians and wounded scores more people, including four U.N. peacekeepers.
 During the 2006 war, an Israeli strike on a residential building killed nearly three dozen people, a third of them children.
 Israel said at the time that it struck a Hezbollah rocket launcher behind the building.

-Israel resumes strikes on Beirut after 6-day pause
+Israel resumes strikes on Beirut

-The strikes on southern Beirut were the first in six days, and came after Lebanon’s caretaker Prime Minister Najib Mikati said the United States had given him assurances that Israel would curb its strikes on the capital.
-There was no immediate word on casualties.
+The strikes on southern Beirut came after Mikati said the United States had given him assurances that Israel would curb its strikes on the capital.

 Hezbollah has a strong presence in southern Beirut, known as the Dahiyeh, which is also a residential and commercial area home to large numbers of civilians and people unaffiliated with the militant group.

 Hezbollah began firing rockets into Israel on Oct.
-8 in solidarity with the Palestinian militant group Hamas, following the surprise Hamas attack on southern Israel that triggered the war in Gaza.
-A year of low-level fighting along the Israel-Lebanon border escalated into all-out war last month, and has displaced some 1.2 million people in Lebanon.
+8, 2023, in solidarity with the Palestinian militant group Hamas, following the surprise Hamas attack on southern Israel that triggered the war in Gaza.

 Some 2,300 people have been killed by Israeli strikes in Lebanon since last October, more than three-quarters of them in the past month, according to Lebanon’s Health Ministry.
+The fighting has displaced some 1.2 million people in Lebanon.

 Hezbollah’s rocket attacks, which have extended their range and grown more intense over the past month, have driven around 60,000 Israelis from their homes in the north.
 The attacks have killed nearly 60 people in Israel, around half of them soldiers.